makinacorpus/android-archetypes/README.md

 	mvn clean install

 ## android-quickstart archetype
-This archetype creates a simple Android application ready to be deployed on an android device.
+This archetype creates a simple Android application ready to be deployed on an Android device.
 To initiate this Android project :

 	mvn archetype:generate \
 		-DarchetypeArtifactId=android-quickstart \